MareoRaft/italian/README.md

   * make the code a bit smarter
   * fix a few typos and italian grammar errors
   * store this safely on GitHub
+  * See if Scopa ever worked?
+If so, migrate it too